chhayabangia/Weather-Forecast/README.md

 # Weather-Forecast
-To build a weather dashboard application
+To build a weather dashboard application so that it can be used to plan a trip by entering city name, date, current and future conditions.

 ## Table of Contents
 - [Installation](#installation)